calcitem/Sanmill/Readme.md

 make build ARCH=x86-64-modern
 ```

 When reporting an issue or a bug, please tell us which version and compiler you used to create your executable.
-These information can be found by typing the following commands in a console:
+This information can be found by typing the following commands in a console:

 ```shell
 ./sanmill compiler